North Carolina Chapter 13 Bankruptcy Lawyers

 Contact Ivey McClellan for legal representation today!

-- Pre-filing credit counseling through a nonprofit agency of credit counselors
+- Pre-filing credit counseling requirements, debtor coursework which must be completed through an approved nonprofit agency of credit counselors

-- Filling out various bankruptcy forms required to file including information on debts, income, property and monthly expenses
+- Filling out various bankruptcy forms required to file, including information on debts, disposable income, property and other monthly expenses

-- Submitting a bankruptcy petition to formally begin the process
+- Submitting a bankruptcy petition to formally begin the Chapter 13 bankruptcy process

-- Developing a repayment plan to satisfy lenders and pay back debts owed
+- Developing a repayment plan to satisfy lenders or creditors and pay back debts owed

 - Submitting your proposed payment plan